Difference Between Humidity and Relative Humidity

 Main Differences Between Humidity and Relative Humidity

-2. Humidity is used to predict atmospheric changes such as rain, fog and dew while Relative Humidity is the measure of humidity in a particular region.
+2. Humidity predicts atmospheric changes such as rain, fog and dew, while Relative Humidity measures humidity in a particular region.

-4. Humidity is measured in Water Vapour per cubic meter whereas RH is measured in percentage.
+4. Humidity is measured in Water Vapour per cubic meter, whereas RH is measured in percentage.

 5. More Water Vapour in Air causes more precipitation and vice versa, while more RH denotes cooler weather and less RH indicates warm weather.